The Fourth Way

 Unity means oneness.
-Without unity, the common oneness that makes (seemingly) separate human beings into ‘community’ is impossible.
+Without unity, the universal harmony that makes (seemingly) separate human beings into ‘community’ is impossible.
 Disunity is the primary disease of community.

 No Participation, No Development

-Participation is the active engagement of the minds, hearts and energy of the people in the process of their own healing and development.
+Participation is the active engagement of the minds, hearts, and energy of the people in the process of their healing and development.

-Every person (regardless of gender, race, age, culture, religion, sexual orientation) must be accorded equal opportunity to participate in the process of healing and development, and to receive a fair share of the benefits.
+Every person (regardless of gender, race, age, culture, religion, sexual orientation) is accorded equal opportunity to participate in the process of healing and development and to receive a fair share of the benefits.

 IN A SACRED MANNER

-Human beings are both material and spiritual in nature.
-It is therefore inconceivable that human community could become whole and sustainable without bringing our lives into balance with the requirements of our spiritual nature.
+Human beings are both material and spiritual.
+It is therefore inconceivable that the human community could become whole and sustainable without bringing our lives into balance with the requirements of our spiritual nature.

 Morals and Ethics

-Sustainable human and community development requires a moral foundation centered in the wisdom of the heart.
-With the loss of this foundation, morals and ethical principles decline and development stops.
+Sustainable human and community development requires a moral foundation centered on the wisdom of the heart with the loss of this foundation, morals and ethical principles decline and development stops.